Informed NJ

 Podcaster at Microphone

-Fueling Community Journalism through NJ Community Colleges
+Fueling Grassroots Journalism in NJ Community Colleges

 NJCH and Journalism + Design at the New School are partnering with a set of community colleges around the state in 2023-24 to create and deliver tuition-free noncredit certificate programs, to offer journalism, storytelling, and media literacy trainings to new populations around the Garden State.
 Learn More »